-According to calculations of the project "KEEKS - Klimaund EnergieEffiziente Küchen in Schulen", greenhouse gas emission savings of around 40% are possible in school kitchens [32].
+Therefore, it is not sufficient to adjust nutrition and catering in daycare centres to aspects of health promotion only.
+Rather, it is essential to design diets and catering options in a way that minimizes the impact on the climate and the environment and consider the other goals of a more sustainable diet, such as animal welfare and social aspects.
+According to calculations of the project "KEEKS - Climate-friendly School Kitchens", it is possible to save approximately 40 % of greenhouse gas emission in school kitchens [32].
 According to the data, about 3/4 of the greenhouse gas emissions in school catering are caused by food selection.
-Around 3/4 of the greenhouse gases are caused by kitchen technology, preparation and food waste.
+Around 1/4 of the greenhouse gases are caused by kitchen technology, preparation, and food waste.

-The production of animal-based foods like meat, eggs, milk, and dairy products (especially those derived from ruminants like cattle, sheep, and goats) causes particularly high greenhouse gas emissions.
+The production of animal-based food like meat, eggs, milk, and dairy products (especially those derived from ruminants like cattle, sheep, and goats) causes particularly high greenhouse gas emissions.
 In contrast, the share of vegetable food like grains, vegetables and fruits in greenhouse gas emissions is usually much lower.
 Generally, there are also differences within a food group.
-For example: Tomatoes from Germany grown in greenhouses heated with fossil fuels in winter cause 10 times higher greenhouse gas emissions than seasonally harvested German tomatoes from unheated greenhouses or open field [7, 25].
+For example: Tomatoes from Germany grown in greenhouses heated with fossil fuels in winter cause 10 times higher greenhouse gas emissions than seasonally harvested German tomatoes from unheated greenhouses or open field [6, 26].
 Overall, in many cases the choice between different food groups makes the biggest impact on the environment, as differences between food groups are usually significantly higher than differences within a food or product group.
-For example, 1 kg of beef causes on average about 14 kg of CO_2 equivalents - whereas the same amount of ready-to-eat lentils causes 1.7 kg of CO_2 equivalents [25].
+For example, 1 kg of beef causes on average about 14 kg of CO_2 -equivalents - whereas the same amount of ready-to-eat lentils causes 1.7 kg of CO_2 -equivalents [26].

-Even the production of nutritionally significant foods like milk and dairy products, fish or nuts may have comparably negative impacts on the environment.
-Nevertheless, these foods should be integrated into the diet in accordance with their recommended frequency and quantity due to their health-promoting impact (see Tables 2 and 3).
+Even the production of nutritionally significant food like milk and dairy products, fish or nuts may have comparably negative impacts on the environment.
+Nevertheless, this food should be integrated into the diet in accordance with their recommended frequency and quantity due to their health-promoting impact (see Tables 2 and 3).

-Table 1 compares the estimated greenhouse gas emissions of selected food, expressed in kg of CO_2 equivalent.
+Table 1 compares the estimated greenhouse gas emissions of selected food, expressed in kg of CO_2 -equivalent.
 The data shown provide orientation and may vary if conditions change.

-Table 1: Estimated greenhouse gas emissions of selected foods [25]
+Table 1: Estimated greenhouse gas emissions of selected foods [24]

 vegetable foo d kg CO 2 - equivalent

 grains, grain 1 kg rice 3.1

 products and 1 kg bulgur 0.6

 potatoes 1 kg pasta 0.7

 1 kg potatoes, fresh 0.2

 vegetables 1 kg lentils, dry 1.2

 and salad 1 kg carrots 0.1

 1 kg lamb's lettuce 0.3

-ruits 1 kg pineapple, fresh, average 0.9
+fruits 1 kg pineapple, fresh, average 0.9

 1 kg apples, average 0.3

 1 kg walnuts, with shell 0.9

 oils and fats 1 kg margarine, whole fat 2.8

 1 kg rapeseed oil 3.3

-animal-based f products ood resp. alternative vegetabale kg CO 2 - equivalent
+animal food res vegetable prod • kg CO 2 - equivalent

-meat, sausage, 1 kg beef, average 13.6
+meat, 1 kg beef, average 13.6

-fish and egg 1 kg chicken, average 5.5
+sausage, fish 1 kg chicken, average 5.5

-and vegetable meat alter- 1 kg pork, average 4.6
+and egg and vegetable meat 1 kg pork, average 4.6

-natives 1 kg fish, aquaculture 5.1
+alternatives 1 kg fish, aquaculture 5.1

 1 kg egg 3.0

 1 kg seitan 2.5

 1 kg tofu 1.0

 milk and dairy 1 kg cheese, average 5.7

-products and 1 kg yoghurt, plain 1.7
+roducts and egetable milk lternatives 1 kg yoghurt, plain 1.7

-vegetable milk alternatives 1 kg whole milk, ESL 1.4
+1 kg whole milk, ESL 1.4

 1 kg milk alternative, oatmilk 0.3

 1 kg milk alternative, soymilk 0.4

 oils and fats 1 kg butter 9.0